-The Company also commits to:-
+The Company commits that:-

-Make available sufficient resources for the implementation of this policy.
+it shall make available sufficient resources for the implementation of this policy.

-Complete an annual assessment utilising the UK Government Modern Slavery Assessment Tool and take appropriate actions based on the subsequent bespoke report.
+it shall complete an annual assessment utilising the UK Government Modern Slavery Assessment Tool and take appropriate actions based on the subsequent bespoke report.

-Maintain a ‘green’ status as defined by the UK Government Modern Slavery Assessment Tool.
+it shall maintain a ‘green’ status as defined by the UK Government Modern Slavery Assessment Tool.

-Compliance with relevant legal and other requirements to which it subscribes.
+it shall comply with relevant legal and other requirements to which it subscribes.

-We make a clear annual Anti-slavery Statement setting out the steps we have taken to ensure slavery and human trafficking is not taking place in our supply chains and to demonstrate that we take our responsibilities to our employees, people working within our supply chain and our customers seriously.
+We make an annual Anti-slavery Statement setting out the steps we have taken to ensure slavery and human trafficking is not taking place in our supply chains and to demonstrate that we take our responsibilities to our employees, people working within our supply chain and our customers seriously.
 We make this Anti-slavery Statement together with this Policy available on our website.

 Training on this policy, forms part of the induction process for all individuals who work for the Company, and annually thereafter.
 In addition, this policy shall be available internally via HR SharePoint and shall be publicly available on the Company’s website.
 This policy shall also be communicated to key suppliers, contractors and business partners, specifically those that are connected to the UK Surgical Business.

 Jenni White General Manager, UK&I June 2023 — Version 7